ar1valdi/ar1valdi/README.md

 - 🏫 3rd year computer science student
 - 🤖 Interested in AI
-- 🌱 Learning and working on it
+- 🌱 Learning and working on neural networks
-- 🍃 Pushing to the best
+- 🍃 Pushing myself to the best

 ## Check my work!